ssimicro/ssi-logger/README.md

 ### lib/transports/console

-`consoleTransport(color, timestamp)` logs all messages to the console in the form "[level] message".
+`consoleTransport(color, timestamp, stderr)` logs all messages to the console in the form "[level] message".
 The `color` parameter is a boolean to enable or disable color coded log messages.
 When not supplied, `color` defaults to `true`.
 Colors can also be disabled at runtime with the `--no-color` command line option.
 The `timestamp` parameter causes an ISO 8601 format timestamp to be prepended to all console messages.
+If the `stderr` parameter is `true`, then the logs messages are directed to process.stderr instead.

-    process.on('log', log.consoleTransport(true, true));
+    process.on('log', log.consoleTransport(true, true, true));

 ### lib/transports/stream ###